 Walk around downtown Detroit, and you’ll find no national restaurant chains, except one lone Hard Rock Café.
 But while nearly everyone else seems to have given up on the city, the locals sure haven’t.
 Within one square mile of downtown, you’ll find about 125 locally-owned bars and restaurants.
 Each carries its own lively energy.

 Among them is Good Girls Go to Paris Crepes.
 Inside, the owner, Torya Blanchard, works the griddle in a snood and black dress, making crepes.
-She offers 50 varieties in all, some sweet, others savory — from a “Heath bar-ricotta cheese-chocolate” ensemble to a “bacon-boursin cheese-spinach” mix.
+She offers 50 varieties in all, some sweet, others savory — from a “Heath bar-ricotta cheese-chocolate” ensemble to a “bacon-boursin cheese-spinach” mix. website

 It was just two years ago that Blanchard, a Detroit native (and former French teacher), was looking for a way to combine her two great loves: French culture and her hometown.
 So, she opened this creperie, in the heart of the city.
 It’s since grown from an itty-bitty kiosk into a bustling business, with eight employees and two more locations on the way.

 “What people don’t get is the resilience of Detroit and the surrounding metro area — we’re a very resilient people,” says Blanchard.

 Tim Tharp is another Detroiter who knows all about resilience.
 And good beer.
 Several years ago, when Detroit’s economy had already tanked, well ahead of the nation — and his own father had just passed away — Tharp faced two choices: Stay or leave.